-Every facility utilizes some level of key control to ensure the utmost in safety for employees and asset security.
+Every facility utilizes some level of key control to keep employees, assets, and facilities secure.
 Choosing a key control solution for your environment is only the first step.
 What happens after that determines how effective and costly your program will be.
 Implementing these top key control best practices can make or break your program (and your budget).

 There is key control and then there’s KeyControl®.
 In general industry terms, a key control program is a formally documented system of locks, keys and who has those keys.

 KeyControl® is more than a documented system of locks and keys.
 It’s an organized, formally documented and administered methodology that a facility uses to exert control over locks, keys that have access to those locks, and who has access to those keys.
 It controls the distribution of keys, protects against unauthorized duplication, and delivers visibility for management in a cloud-based platform.

 Best Practices of an Effective Key Control Program

 By following these simple recommendations, you can create a truly comprehensive program that will maximize the safety and security of your facilities:

 - Use restricted, uniquely marked keys to eliminate the possibility of unauthorized and undocumented duplicates.
 Each key used in the facility should always be identifiable and easily tracked.
 If a traditional mechanical key system uses keys that can be duplicated, the entire system is jeopardized.
 Restricted keys are created using patented key blanks, which means they can't be copied by any commercial service, like a hardware store.
 Controlling how keys are made and who has them is essential to providing even modest security to a facility.

 - Formally define when locks in the facility should be changed.
 This type of defined protocol can significantly reduce long-term costs.
 Consider only changing locks if a key is lost, stolen, or is not returned by a terminated employee.
 Of course, this is only recommended if you are using best practice #1 in this article.
 Otherwise, you should rekey each time an employee leaves.